V5.2 is a way of interfacing the Access Network (AN) to the Local Exchange (LE)

 V5.1 protocol is a variant of V5 interface.
 It differs from V5.2 in the way the digital channels are used.

-V5.1 interface contains one 2,048 kbps E1 stream only and it can service up to 30 PSTN subscribers or up to 15 ISDN basic access channels without concentrating the load (static multiplexing).
+V5.1 interface contains one 2,048 kbps E1 port only and it can service up to 30 PSTN subscribers or up to 15 ISDN basic access channels without concentrating the load (static multiplexing).

 V5.1 and V5.2 interface architectures differ in the number of the used protocols.
 PSTN protocol and control protocol only operate in V5.1 interface.